 - schedule meetings with external partners with a booking page functionality

-- you can even add your custom branding – logo, background, custom domain
+- you can even add your custom branding – logo, virtual background, custom domain

 To wrap it up